BidulaxStudio/CommandCreator/README.md

 # CommandCreator
-A Minecraft plugin that allows you to create new commands based on other commands
+Create new commands based on other commands

 ### Commands
 - /cc help : Shows help message